 When you’ve completed your spring cleaning, walk around with your loved one and admire the work that you’ve accomplished.
 Their home will feel more inviting and comfortable when it looks and feels fresh.
 You can also feel confident that it will be a safer place to live.

-If your loved one is struggling with managing household responsibilities, contact Bethesda to discuss options for maintenance-free living.
+If your senior loved one is struggling with managing household responsibilities, contact Bethesda to discuss options to meet their living needs.